baskerville/bspwm/README.md

 - `remove_rule UID ...` — Remove the rules with the given UIDs.

+- `put_status` — Output the current state to the panel fifo.

 - `adopt_orphans` — Manage all the unmanaged windows remaining from a previous session.

 - `restore FILE_PATH` — Restore the layout of each desktop from the content of `FILE_PATH`.